EKramer567/EKramer567.github.io/index.md

 <div style="background-color:#444444; padding:10px;">
 <p align="center">
 <i>Hero Landing!</i> is a small mobile game that I completed and published to the Google Play Store myself.
 I made this with Unity using C#.
 I used plugins for ads and microtransactions, and SFX/Music from the asset store.
 I chose to keep its repository private, since it is a monetized published game.
 If you'd like to see some snippets of the code that went in to <i>Hero Landing!</i>, please email me and I can get those for you.
+Note, this is an old project of mine that has since fallen off the app store.
+I do still have the project and I could put it back up (I still have the game on my phone, actually), but I'm prioritizing newer projects at the moment.
 </p>
 </div>